Page Reviewed / Updated - Mar. 2019

 Age – applicants must be at least 60 years of age.
 Unlike many programs, an exception is not made for persons under the age of 60 who have a disability.

-Residency – applicant must be legal residents of Kansas.
-Newcomers to the state are eligible just as are long term residents.
+Residency – applicants must be legal residents of Kansas.
+Newcomers to the state are eligible, just as are long-term residents.
 Priority is not given based on duration of residence.

 Functional Ability - Applicants must be professionally assessed and found to require assistance with two or more activities of daily living (ADLs) and with three or more instrumental activities of daily living (IADLs).
 Definitions here.

 Financial Status - While there technically are no income or asset limits, there is a sliding scale for services based on one’s income and assets.
 These guidelines are staggered and complicated.
-They also change each year in July (this page was last updated in March, 2018).
-In simple terms, single individuals with monthly income less than $2,091 in 2018 should be eligible for some financial assistance.
-(This figure will change to $2,112 on 7/1/18).
+They also change each year in July (this page was last updated in March, 2019).
+In simple terms, single individuals with monthly income less than $2,112 and married couples with income less than $2,472 should be eligible for some financial assistance.
 However, that threshold may be lower for persons with considerable liquid assets.
-Persons with monthly income less than $1,012 and with less than $10,000 in liquid assets receive assistance free of charge (without co-pay requirements).
-Although outdated, granular details of the complex financial criteria are available here.
+Individuals with monthly income less than $1,011 and with less than $10,000 in liquid assets receive assistance on a donation basis (without co-pay requirements).
+The same goes for couples with monthly income less than $1,371 and assets less than $13,500.
+Granular details of the complex financial criteria are available here.